401k, CDs, Debt, IRA, Students

 Suze: And the reason is this, you could have revoked that power of attorney, You could have done another one and that was just an old one and the bank has no idea

 Suze: if it's valid or not.
-When you have an incapacity clause within the trust as my must have documents do.
+When you have an incapacity clause within the trust as the must have documents do.

 Suze: If there is an incapacity